sarahwag/cornerstones/content/problem-with-wokeness/people-of-sjd.md

 And, of course, everything we're talking about here is about people.
 Not moles (and not mole-people), so let's avoid any whacking.

-**What are your noticing about the people involved in SJD?
+**What are you noticing about the people involved in SJD?
 What motivated you when you've supported SJD?
 Let us know!**

 <center>👇</center>